Lipid Optimisation and Familial Hypercholesterolaemia

 Using Proactive Care Frameworks

-We are supporting the piloting of a package of tools and resources designed by UCL Partners to enable primary care teams to continue to effectively manage patients with long term conditions during and post-COVID-19.
+We supported the piloting of a package of tools and resources designed by UCL Partners to enable primary care teams to continue to effectively manage patients with long term conditions during and post-COVID-19.

 Atrial fibrillation (AF) is the most common cause of an irregular heart rhythm and the cause of 20% of strokes.
 Despite the serious impact, many people are unaware they have the condition.
 It occurs more often in people aged over 65 or with other long-term conditions, and it increases a person’s risk of stroke fivefold.
 Some people do not experience symptoms, which increases the likelihood of their AF remaining undiagnosed and places them at greatest risk of a stroke.